Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - This season, he's accounted for 20.0% of his team's three-pointers made, averaging 4.9 per game.

-- Curry's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Warriors average 104.8 per game, fourth-highest among NBA teams.
+- The Warriors average the fourth-most possessions per game with 104.8.
+His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- The Lakers are the 25th-ranked team in the NBA, allowing 44.9 rebounds per contest.
+- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.

-- In terms of assists, the Lakers are 15th in the league, allowing 25.7 per game.
+- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the league.

 Stephen Curry vs. the Lakers